-I live in Seward with my awesome and nerdy husband Kyle (he’s a biology professor at Concordia), our insanely adorable dog Oliver, and our cats Buster and Susan (I’m learning to love them).
+I live in Seward with my awesome and nerdy husband Kyle (he’s a biology professor at Concordia) and the cutest little baby you have ever seen (for real), Brooks.
 When I am not working I love to golf, travel, and spend time at the lake.

 As far as posing, I'm prepared to give as much direction as needed.
 Sometimes there is no posing involved and sometimes I will get fairly detailed with my instructions.
 When kids are involved we will often play games or have long discussions about our favorite animals or colors mixed in with some posing and more candid moments.